 Up to 40 percent of Golden Retrievers will be diagnosed with hemangiosarcoma or lymphoma in their lifetime.
 Currently, the relationship between heritability and susceptibility for these tumors in Golden Retrievers remains unknown.
 With Foundation funding, a multi-institutional research team from Uppsala University in Sweden, The University of Minnesota and North Carolina State University recently identified two genetic regions associated with a higher risk for these two cancers in this breed.
-This is a critical step toward designing strategies for earlier and more accurate diagnosis of these common cancers.
+This is a critical step toward designing strategies for earlier and more accurate diagnoses of these common cancers.

 Miga came in for her yearly Golden Retriever Lifetime Study.

-Doctor Neumeister filled out the yearly questionnaire and sent samples of Miga’s blood, urine, hair, feces and nail clippings to the Morris Foundation.
+Doctor Neumeister filled out the yearly questionnaire and sent samples of Miga’s blood, urine, hair, feces, and nail clippings to the Morris Foundation.

 We are proud to be part of this important study!